cptvalleyberg84/universe-of-tempus/README.md

 Thank you to the Code Institute Javascript Essentials course - it was greatly full of theory.
 Practice comes hard!
 Javascript is not easy to begin with.

-Would love to say thank you to the CI Tutor team for the help with confusion about the RESTART Button, their guidance finally led me to solution after I struggled for about 2 days.
+Would love to say thank you to the CI Tutor team for the help with confusion about the RESTART Button, their guidance finally led me to a solution after I struggled for about 2 days.

-Big **THANK YOU** to my amazing Mentor Juliia_Konn for guidence and additional tips and tricks!
+Big **THANK YOU** to my amazing Mentor Juliia_Konn for guidance and additional tips and tricks!

 ###### End of Project